jerhon/honlsoft-v2/blog/2022/2022-01-20-whats-software-architecture.md

 5. Systems that suffer from resource exhaustion.
 6. Systems that are hard to develop because they do not adhere to modern software engineering patterns and practices.

 These are all simple examples of software that failed to live up to its potential.
+Without adequate decisions given to the architectural considerations for the software, it can be very easy to miss the mark.
+All that time spent on building a solution can easily go out the door.

+This can mean loss of business EX: poorly performing software.
+Loss of reputation for the business EX: critical security breaches.
+Loss of capital for the business EX: resolving lawsuits or security mitigation features.

+There are more consequences, but those are just the easy examples.

 ## Wrapping Up